Compliance regulation graphic

 From 28 June 2025, any company providing digital services in the EU must comply with strict accessibility standards.
 That includes having an Accessibility Statement that meets legal requirements.
 Failing to do so could result in enforcement action and reputational damage that no business wants.

-Even if your business is based in the UK, if EU users can access your services, the regulations still apply.
+Even if your company is based in the UK, the regulations still apply if EU users can access your services.
 Ireland, for example, is a key territory many UK businesses overlook at their peril.

 Compliance Is Not Just a Checkbox

 We understand that accessibility can feel overwhelming, especially when it is not your area of expertise.
-But this is not something you can outsource to an automated checker or bury in your footer.
+This is not something that can be outsourced to an automated checker or buried in your footer.

 A compliant Accessibility Statement: